 The VA OIG investigates substantial allegations of whistleblower reprisal against employees of VA contractors or grantees.
 The VA OIG reports substantiated allegations of reprisal to the employer and VA for corrective action.

 Other Information for Potential Whistleblowers

-- Employees are reporting parties, not investigators.
+- Complainants are reporting parties, not investigators.

 Disclosures of information protected by law should be made to a Government agency, such as the OIG, that is authorized to receive and investigate such a disclosure.